-Subject Name DIGITAL TECHNOLOGIES Subject Code DTG2 Recommended prior learning Computers and Internet accessat home are an advantage.
-It supports thosestudents who requireextra support to meet deadlines, and allows students access to more screen time for skill development.
-Skills Development Students will: understand advanced fundamentals of good website design OR good game design. propose, plan and create a multi-page web- site OR a computer game (skills are spread over level 1,2& 3). plan and build an advanced computer program using the Python language.
+Subject Name DIGITAL TECHNOLOGY Subject Code DTG3 Recommended prior learning Computers and Internet access at home are an advantage.
+It supports those students who require extra support to meet deadlines, and allows students access to more screen time for skill development.
+Skills Development Students will: propose, design and build complex digital outcomes in a variety of contexts. develop Python language knowledge and skills for complex app coding.
 Assessment All assessments are achievement standards.
 There are up to 19 internal credits available.
 If students choose to take on an extra external standard, they are able to get endorsement at Merit and Excellence.
-Pathways This course leads to further studies in Digital Technologies.
+Pathways This course continues studies in Digital Technology, progressing from the Level 1 and 2 NCEA levels.
 Computer coding skills are in ever increasing demand.
 This course supports the development of those skills.